hannogrimm/ss2021/datascience/projects/README.md

 I therefore took the time to research and look further into the methods applicated, i.e. what should and can I do something with the `.agg` method of pandas DataFrames?

 The projects were insightful regarding the financial education and I am happy I finished them.
 For example, the project on Sharpe Ratios gave me the insight into a common method to determine a simple risk-and-return comparison between two assets (i.e. is Facebook or Amazon a better investment at same risk?).
 This made me  curious to learn more about risk management and led me into starting a course on DataCamp on portfolio risk management in Python.
 I was able to utilize the projects as a great icebreaker into learning more of what I wanted to learn.

+Generally, I am very content with my projects as I discovered that I understood fundamental concepts and gained relevant skills in data manipulation and visualization.
+To regard to my study progress in the frame of the module, I am positive about my knowledge in data handling and exploration.